 Tuition and Fees

-Our tuition is all-inclusive, covering highly mentored graduate coursework, guest speakers, field trips, a food service plan and housing.
+2017-2018 tuition is $20,470.
+The tuition covers highly mentored graduate coursework, guest speakers and field trips.
+Food service plans and housing are available at additional charge.
 University of Wyoming graduate credit is a separate fee that covers 32 graduate credits.
 Our on-campus housing and food service includes 50 weeks of housing and three meals a day, seven days a week while the program is in session.
 For specific information on tuition and fees, email Tracy Logan or call 307-732-7760.

 There is no application deadline for the program, as acceptances are made on a rolling basis until maximum capacity is reached.
 There is an application fee of $50.
 However, there are financial incentives to apply early.
 A $500 tuition deduction is given to students accepted before February 1st, and a $250 tuition deduction given to those accepted before March 1st.

 By enrolling in the Graduate Program of Teton Science Schools, you are eligible for the FAFSA (Free Application for Federal Student Aid) through the University of Wyoming.
 For more information, please visit the University of Wyoming website.

 Additionally, Teton Science Schools understands the financial committment associated with attending any graduate program.
 Therefore, we offer ten merit scholarships to defray the cost of tuition and fees; scholarships are awarded for accomplishments in scientific research, natural resource management, community involvement, environmental education or environmental action.
 Scholarship opportunities will be released to the accepted student cohort in late spring.
 Awards range from $1,200 to $3,000.

 Work Studies & Stipends